turbostarter/cli/README.md

 npx turbostarter new
 ```

-The CLI will ask you a few questions about the project (e.g. name, supabase, billing etc.) and then create a new project in the working directory.
+The CLI will ask you a few questions about the project (e.g. name, database, billing etc.) and then create a new project in the working directory.

 The command will also install all dependencies and run the project setup scripts.